Table of Contents

 style F fill:#6e6ce6,stroke:#333,color:#fff

-A frame source may simply provide data for downstream AR functionalities to use, or it may itself implement some AR functionalities, such as motion tracking.
+A frame source may only provide data for downstream AR features, or it may implement some AR features itself, such as motion tracking.
 Some frame sources provide control interfaces for camera devices, allowing users to select camera parameters, such as resolution, focus mode, etc.

-Based on the Unity package that provides the frame data source, frame data sources can be divided into two main categories:
+Based on the Unity package that provides the frame source, frame sources can be divided into two categories:

-• Built-in frame data sources: Provided by the EasyAR Sense Unity plugin package, usually supporting most common usage scenarios and some headsets.
+• Built-in frame sources: Frame sources provided by the EasyAR Sense Unity plugin package, which typically support most common usage scenarios and some headsets.

-• External frame data sources: Provided by the EasyAR Sense Unity plugin extension package, usually used to support specific headset devices.
-Often, external frame data sources are provided by headset manufacturers or third-party developers.
+• External frame sources: Frame sources provided by the EasyAR Sense Unity plugin extension package, typically used to support specific headset devices.
+Often, external frame sources are provided by headset manufacturers or third-party developers.

-Different from external frame data sources, custom camera is not necessarily provided externally, as some built-in frame data sources also include custom cameras.
+Different from external frame sources, custom cameras are not necessarily provided externally; some built-in frame sources are also custom cameras.

-Frame data sources can provide motion data with different degrees of freedom: 0DoF, 3DoF, 5DoF, and 6DoF.
-The same frame data source may provide motion data with different degrees of freedom under different working conditions.
+A frame source can provide motion data of different degrees of freedom: 0DoF, 3DoF, 5DoF, and 6DoF.
+The same frame source may provide motion data of different degrees of freedom in different working states.

-The table below lists the frame data sources provided by EasyAR:
+The table below lists the frame sources provided by EasyAR:

 Name Built-in Custom camera Motion data Description

-CameraDeviceFrameSource Yes No None (0DoF) Regular camera, supports front/rear cameras and PC
+CameraDeviceFrameSource Yes No None (0DoF) Ordinary camera, supports front and rear cameras and PC

-EditorCameraDeviceFrameSource Yes No None (0DoF) Regular camera, only for debugging in the editor
+EditorCameraDeviceFrameSource Yes No None (0DoF) Ordinary camera, only supports debugging in the editor

-FramePlayer Yes No Determined by playback file Plays back EIF files for simulation
+FramePlayer Yes No Determined by playback file Plays back EIF files to simulate runtime

 ThreeDofCameraDeviceFrameSource Yes No 3DoF Provides 3DoF tracking capability